Marina Maljković

-Marina Maljković (Марина Маљковић; born September 26, 1981) is a Serbian professional basketball coach.
-She currently serves as a head coach for Fenerbahçe of the Turkish Super League and for the Serbia women's national basketball team.
+Marina Maljković (Марина Маљковић; born 26 September 1981) is a Serbian professional basketball coach.
+She currently serves as a head coach for Crvena zvezda and the Serbia women's national basketball team.

 Club career

 As a daughter of Serbian coach and four-time Euroleague winner Božidar Maljković, Marina had the opportunity to start her coaching career early at the age of 16, when she became an assistant coach in Abeilles de Rueil, a French club she was playing for at the time.
 In 2002, she graduated from The College for Sports Coaches in Belgrade.
 In the same year, she became the head coach of the female section of KK Ušće, aged 21.
 She was the coach of the youth categories, and, at the same time, she managed to lead the senior team as the club advanced from the third to the first league of Serbia and Montenegro in just two years.
 In 2007, Maljković became the head coach of the female section of ŽKK Hemofarm, winning two league titles and two national cups in the following two years.
 In 2009, she moved to ŽKK Partizan.
 In the following four years, Partizan has won four national championships, two national cups and two Women's Adriatic League titles.
 Maljković has been the national champion of Serbia for six consecutive seasons, and has won six "Coach of the Year" awards.
 In September 2013, Maljković signed a two-year contract with Union Lyon Basket Féminin, a club competing in the Ligue Féminine de Basketball, the top women’s French professional basketball league.

 In June 2018, she signed for the Shanghai Swordfish of the WCBA.

-On April 19, 2022, he has signed with Fenerbahçe of the Turkish Super League.
+On 19 April 2022 she signed with Fenerbahçe of the Turkish Super League.